-In order to celebrate, the families make altars and place ofrendas (offerings) of food such as pan de muertos baked in shapes of skulls and figures, candles, incense, yellow marigolds known as cempazuchitl (also spelled zempasuchil) and, most importantly, a photo of the departed soul is placed on the altar.
+On this day, in Mexico, families make altars and place ofrendas (offerings) of food such as pan de muertos baked in shapes of skulls, papel picado, candles, incense, yellow marigolds known as cempazuchitl (also spelled zempasuchil) and, most importantly, a photo of the departed soul is placed on the altar.

 Bring your friends and family and celebrate Día de los Muertos at the Gardens!

 Entertainment and activities are included in admission.

 For more information about this event, please email us at email@example.com